dhiway/cord/origin/orbis/pallets/score/README.md

 ## Orbis provenance and adaptation

-This Apache-2.0 Orbis-owned fork was imported from Individuality Community commit `28b7d07dab05bbd05f6b664278b5c83841e212d3`.
+This Apache-2.0 Commons-owned native adaptation was imported from Individuality Community commit `28b7d07dab05bbd05f6b664278b5c83841e212d3`.
 Orbis keeps the upstream storage, calls, benchmarks, tests and personhood lifecycle, and adapts administration for the enterprise network: root or the named `ManagerAccount` may perform manager operations, while only root may rotate that